Geada734/stegonosaurus-rex/README.md

 ## Installing the Server

 Both the "stegonoserver" and "stegonoscreens" require some specific values to be provided in the form of config.json files.
 For the backend create a "config" folder in the stegonoserver directory at the same level as the "app" folder.
-Inside the config folder create a new json file called "config".
+Inside the config folder create a new json file called "config.json".
 The contents should follow this format:
 ```
 {
     "host": <host where the app is going to be deployed, 0.0.0.0 by default>,